ioccc-src/winner/1995/dodsond1/README.md

 Most obviously, the shape of the program.

-Underneath that, the variable names are in pig latin, as are the names of the standard C functions, such as putchar.
-Even main is written as ainma.
+Underneath that, the variable names are in pig Latin, as are the names of the standard C functions, such as putchar.
+Even main is written as `ainma`.

-The program construction is also very obfuscated, with all of the code being inside the ()'s of one of the 6 "orfa" loops.
+The program construction is also very obfuscated, with all of the code being inside the ()'s of one of the 6 `orfa` loops.

 ## Copyright and CC BY-SA 4.0 License: